All Episodes

 Duncan Hunter last night, a Republican presidential candidate on MSNBC with Dan Abrams.

-I mean, the idea that you have Barbara Boxer now and others coming out saying, Look, there's no question the war in Iraq is straining our ability to handle natural disasters like this one.
+I mean, the idea that you have Barbara Boxer now and others coming out saying, look, there's no question the war in Iraq is straining our ability to handle natural disasters like this one.

 What's your thought?

-This is a big stretch, and I can tell you I've been chairman of the armed services committee for the last four years.
+And I can tell you, I've been chairman of the Armed Services Committee for the last four years.

-We've got uh two and a half million people under arms.
+We've got 2.5 million people under arms.

-And the proof of that is this uh We've got thousands of U.S. Marines right now at Camp Pendleton available to fight fires, where we can use them here in San Diego County, but you simply don't throw a wall of bodies up against a uh an incoming wall of uh of flame that's coming with high winds behind it.
+And the proof of that is this: we've got thousands of U.S. Marines right now at Camp Pendleton available to fight fires where we can use them here in San Diego County.

 Exactly right.